 - If you take a glass of warm water with honey and lemon every morning, then you remove the chance that you will develop sulfur burps during the day.

-- If there is a bacterial overgrowth in your GIT then you should take some antibiotics.
+- If there is a bacterial overgrowth in your GIT then you should take some antibiotics, after checking with a doctor.

 - If you happen to be taking medication with sulfur, you can ask your doctor for an alternative treatment.